List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 Shion's Heroic Servant, classified as a Rider-Class Servant.
 Also known as "Captain" (キャプテン, Kyaputen), he is incompletely summoned due to the lack of a summoning system and that a Phantom is used to complete him.
 He is shown to be a good builder despite his child-like appearance.
 Its later confirmed in the fourth lostbelt about his true identity and that he is summoned with the phantom of divine spirit Triton.
 Because of his summoning, he also has an ability to split his saint graph to create clones of himself which works as crew members of the Nautilus dubbed the 'Nemo Series'.
 By the fifth lostbelt, he commands Novum Chaldea's new flagship; the Storm Border as the group's new base of operations.
+By the end of the story during the collapse of Lostbelt 0, he stayed behind to confort Sion as the damaged Storm Border is destroyed, killing both of them in the collapse.

 In addition to his ability to create clones for the ship's crew (where they are also split in boys and girls), the Nemo series consists of: